Ishaan282/CulinaryCrafts-food-app/readme.md

 Foodie's Delight is designed to be user-friendly and intuitive.
 Here's how you can make the most of it:

 **Exploring Recipes:** Navigate to the 'Recipes' section to browse through a variety of dishes.
 Click on any dish to view its detailed recipe.
 You can also customize the ingredient to-do list according to your preference.

+**Generating Recipes with AI:** Go to the 'Generate Recipe' section and type in what you want to cook.
+The AI (powered by Gemini) will instantly generate a complete recipe with step-by-step instructions tailored to your input.

 **Interacting with Others:** Visit the 'Socials' section to connect with other food enthusiasts.
 Use the chat feature to share your thoughts, experiences, or even upload pictures of your culinary creations.